Attack on Texas shoppers to be handled as domestic terrorism

 Despite initial reports of possible multiple gunmen, the man in custody was believed to be the only shooter, police said.

-Law enforcement officials identified him as 21-year-old Patrick Crusius from Allen, which is a nearly 10-hour drive from El Paso.
+Law enforcement officials identified him as 21-year-old Patrick Crusius from Allen, a Dallas suburb which is a nearly 10-hour drive from El Paso.
 He was arrested without police firing any shots, authorities said.
 There was no immediate indication that he had an attorney.

 El Paso Police Chief Greg Allen said the suspect was cooperative and “forthcoming with information.”